 Earn your Network Systems Administration Associate’s degree and become part of an in-demand field.
 The growing digital economy means more computer networks, which are critical parts of nearly every organization.
-Businesses and the technology they utilize continue to change, which is why our Network Systems Administration degree online program helps provide the technical knowledge that is currently in demand.
-You can graduate in as few as 18 months with the skills and network administrator training to start building a career in technology.1 This Associate’s degree is available with Flex Choice®, which allows you to combine traditional online coursework and self-directed assessments, which allow you to prove that you already have the knowledge for a particular course and don't need to take it.
+Businesses and the technology they utilize continue to change, which is why our online Network Systems Administration degree program helps provide the technical knowledge that is currently in demand.
+You can graduate in as few as 18 months with the skills and network administrator training to start building a career in technology.1 This online Associate’s degree is available with $149 self-directed assessments, which allow you to prove that you already have the knowledge for a particular course and don't need to take it.

-When you’re ready to advance your education and expertise even further, you can transfer your Associate’s degree credits into our Cyber Security Bachelor's degree program.
+When you’re ready to advance your education and expertise even further, you can transfer your online Associate’s degree credits into our online Cyber Security Bachelor's degree program.

 What Will I Be Prepared to Do When I’m Done?

-Our network administrator courses help you prepare for testing prior to sitting for industry certifications, such as the Cisco® CCENT, CompTIA® A+ (parts 1 and 2), CompTIA Linux+, CompTIA Network+, CompTIA Security+ and Microsoft® MCSA Windows 10 exams.2
+Our network administrator courses help you prepare for testing prior to sitting for industry certifications, such as the Cisco® CCNA, CompTIA® A+ (parts 1 and 2), CompTIA Linux+, CompTIA Network+, CompTIA Security+ and Microsoft® Windows 10 MD-100 exams.2 3 4 5

 Advance Your Education

-Rasmussen College’s ladder curriculum allows you to easily transfer your Network Systems Administration Associate’s degree credits toward an online Pre-Bachelor’s Cyber Security Certificate.
+Rasmussen University’s ladder curriculum allows you to easily transfer your online Network Systems Administration Associate’s degree credits toward an online Pre-Bachelor’s Cyber Security Certificate.
 From there, you’ll be prepared for your Bachelor’s degree.

 Pursue Potential Job Growth

-According to the Bureau of Labor Statistics (BLS), the projected job growth potential by year 2026 for network and computer systems administrators is 6%.3 A Network Systems Administration degree from Rasmussen College can help set you up for success in this growing field.
+According to the Bureau of Labor Statistics (BLS), the projected job growth potential by year 2030 for Network and Computer Systems Administrators is 5%.7 A Network Systems Administration degree from Rasmussen University can help set you up for success in this growing field.

 What Skills Will I Gain?